mikerockett/php-typeset/README.md

+> ### Project Retired
+> PHP Typeset is ‘retired’, as of 26 September 2017.
+An excellent alternative is [PHP Typography](https://github.com/mundschenk-at/php-typography), now installable via Composer.

 ![](before_after.gif)

 **[PHP Typeset](https://rockett.pw/typeset/)** is a port of [Typeset.js](https://github.com/davidmerfield/Typeset) to PHP.
 Typeset is an HTML pre-processor for web typography.
 It provides correct quotation substitution, small-caps conversion, hyphenation, basic ligatures, hanging-punctuation, space substitution, and more.